egagli/generate_sentinel1_local_incidence_angle_maps/README.md

 **Updated September 11, 2023**

-Sentinel-1 local incidence angle (LIA) maps are very useful but often confusing and timely to fetch.
+Sentinel-1 local incidence angle (LIA) maps are very useful but often confusing and inconvenient to fetch.
 This utility uses [sarsen](https://github.com/bopen/sarsen) under the hood to quickly(ish) create LIA rasters from [GRD files](https://planetarycomputer.microsoft.com/dataset/sentinel-1-grd) and a [Copernicus 30 meter DEM](https://planetarycomputer.microsoft.com/dataset/cop-dem-glo-30) both temporarily downloaded from Microsoft Planetary Computer.
 Please please (please) check out the caveats section below before use.
 Using this utility is as easy as 1,2,3!